-(A) This rule does not apply to MyCare Ohio plans as defined in rule 5160-58-01 of the Administrative Code.
-The eligibility, membership, and automatic renewal provisions for MyCare Ohio plans are described in rule 5160-58-02 of the Administrative Code.
+(A) This rule does not apply to "MyCare Ohio" plans as defined in rule 5160-58-01 of the Administrative Code.
+The eligibility and enrollment provisions for "MyCare Ohio" plans are described in rule 5160-58-02 of the Administrative Code.

-(6) Nothing in this rule shall be construed to limit or in any way jeopardize an eligible individual's basic medicaid eligibility or eligibility for other non-medicaid benefits to which he or she may be entitled.
+(7) Nothing in this rule shall be construed to limit or in any way jeopardize an eligible individual's basic medicaid eligibility or eligibility for other non-medicaid benefits to which he or she may be entitled.

 (1) The following applies to enrollment in an MCP:

-(f) The MCP shall not be required to provide coverage until MCP membership is confirmed via an ODM-produced roster except as provided in paragraph (C)(3) of this rule or upon mutual agreement between ODM and the MCP.
+(e) The MCP shall not be required to provide coverage until MCP enrollment is confirmed via the ODM-produced HIPAA compliant 834 daily or monthly enrollment files except as provided in paragraph (C)(2) of this rule or upon mutual agreement between ODM and the MCP.

-(3) Newborn notification and membership.
+(2) Newborn notification and enrollment.

 (D) Commencement of coverage.

-(1) Coverage of MCP members will be effective at the beginning of the first day of the calendar month following the confirmation of the eligible individual's effective date of MCP membership via an ODM-produced roster to the MCP, except as identified in paragraph (C)(3) of this rule.
+(1) Coverage of MCP members will be effective on the first day of the calendar month specified on the ODM-produced HIPAA compliant 834 daily and monthly enrollment files to the MCP, except as specified in paragraph (C)(2) of this rule.

-Five Year Review (FYR) Dates: 10/30/2014 and 04/01/2020
+Five Year Review (FYR) Dates: 8/1/2021

 Promulgated Under: 119.03